 - Institutional Racism: Another major factor contributing to the disproportionate geographic and racial impact on communities of color is historic discriminatory local, state and federal housing policies, such as redlining and urban renewal.

 - Other Factors: Neighborhood trends may also be influenced by other factors like testing availability and the density of congregate housing.

 San Francisco offering testing and help

-There are options for getting tested for COVID-19 in San Francisco for everyone, including people with and without health insurance.
+Options for getting tested for COVID-19 are available to everyone in San Francisco, including people with and without health insurance.
 Learn more about how you can access testing.

 San Francisco is offering a variety of resources to support residents, such as childcare for essential workers, help for residents needing access to food, and financial assistance for small businesses.
 For information about all the resources available, visit sf.gov/coronavirus or call 311.

 In order to protect yourself and others around you, continue to follow all health orders and recommendations.
 These include staying home as much as possible, wearing a face covering whenever you leave your home, and staying at least six feet away from others when going out for essential activities.